See the Redwoods at Henry Cowell State Park

 The kids handled the no train thing way better than I thought they would.

-So that only left a couple of hitches.
 The tour guide told us not to let the boys behind the fence because the poison oak leaves have fallen off and the woods are eaten up in it, so you can be standing in poison oak twigs and not know it. : ( She also told us not to let them sit on the fence because they have splinters that burn.

 I guess I’m glad she told us because I would not have thought of splinters or poison oak.
-I’m not really a big worrier.
+I’m not a big worrier.
 However, with those worries introduced, we were like the Caleb police.

 To say Caleb has ants in his pants and a great sense of adventure is putting it lightly.